-This information was updated in April 2014 using a version of the North Carolina General Statutes that reflected changes made by the 2013 legislative session.
-References to the statutes are preceded by “NCGS” and references to North Carolina Administrative Code are preceded by “08 NCAC,” in each case followed by the applicable section numbers.
+This information was updated in May 2018 using a version of the North Carolina General Statutes that reflected changes made by the 2017 legislative session.
+References to the statutes are preceded by “GS” and references to North Carolina Administrative Code are preceded by “08 NCAC,” in each case followed by the applicable section numbers.

 Mixed paper ballot and DREs with VVPAT

 Mix of hand count and retabulation.

 Recount procedure and instructions regarding counting methods can be found in the North Carolina Administrative Code, Title 8, “Elections,” Chapter 9.

 All ballots originally counted by optical scan equipment are again counted by machine.
 Any ballots rejected by the machine are then counted by hand.
 If the apparent winner after the initial balloting is the apparent loser after the first machine recount, that candidate shall be entitled to demand a second recount by hand.
 In addition, whenever a discrepancy between initial balloting and the machine recount cannot be explained, the losing candidate is entitled to demand a hand recount.
 See 08 NCAC 09.0107.

 For procedures for recounting votes cast on DREs see 08 NCAC 09.0108(c).

 North Carolina's General Statutes state that election boards both at the state and county level “may order a recount when necessary to complete the canvass in an election.”
 These are referred to as “discretionary recounts.”
 However, they may not do so if a candidate has already petitioned for a recount and had their petition denied.
 See GS 163A-1174(a)

 Timing: There are no timing requirements stipulated in the statutes for recounts initiated by election officials.

 Less than or equal to 0.5%